reportportal/agent-python-nosetests/README.rst

     rp_launch_tags = Nose;Smoke
     rp_launch_description = Smoke test

+You need to add --rp-config-file to point to config file
+- :code:`--rp-config-file rp.ini`
-If you like to override the above parameters from command line, or from CI environment based on your build, then pass
+If you like to override some of parameters above from command line, or from CI environment based on your build, then pass
-- :code:`--rp-launch "(unit tests)"` during invocation.
+- :code:`--rp-launch` to change launch name.
+- :code:`--rp-mode` to change mode of run report portal agent
+- :code:`--rp-launch-description` to change description of a launch

 Launching
 ~~~~~~~~~